e-sites/require-matchmedia-plugin/README.md

 ```

 ##Getting started
 Include Require.js in your project if you haven't done that already.
-After that, prep the config as follows:
+After that, make sure you include the following options in your config.

 ```js
 require.config({